philippeitis/cpsc312-project/README.md

 ### How to test and run the code: Prolog

-In this section, we cover testing, usage of the CLI define functions, types, and traits, and how to perform various queries over them, plus additional features in the system, and usage of the REST API to do the same.
+In this section, we cover testing, and usage of the CLI to define functions and types, and performing various queries over them.
+Additonal features, including the REST API, are described in the [appendix](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#appendix).

 In the `prolog` directory, you can run `make test` to run the unit tests.
 You can also load the test file into the swipl repl with `make test-repl` and in that repl you can run `run_tests.` to run those tests.